anniamb/anniamb/README.md

 ### Hi there 👋

+Master of Social Sciences.
+Talent acquisition enthusiast.
+Interested in well-being at work, motivation, behavior change, talent management and research in physical activity.

+Currently working as a Talent Acquisition Specialist at Ambientia.

+ #recruitment #rekry #itrekry

 <!--
 **anniamb/anniamb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.